 A vegan is a strict vegetarian who does not eat any dairy products or eggs.
 Most vegans do not eat honey.
+So what is it that Vegans eat?
 A well balanced vegan diet can provide all the essential nutrients you require and shares the same health advantages as a vegetarian diet.

 The vegan diet is gaining popularity, and there are many fans of the Vegan lifestyle too.

 Health Benefits of a Vegan Lifestyle